-Ricky is willing to say openly what certain political parties claiming to be allies of the Black community won't: Black Lives Matter, and the time has come for policy to reflect this.
+Ricky, a proud anti-racist, is not afraid to declare what political parties pretending to be Black allies will not: Black Lives Matter, and the time has come for policy to reflect this.

 America's criminal justice system remains broken.
 Mass incarceration remains a threat to prosperity, and the gun violence epidemic remains unsolved.
 This must stop.